haavee/ppgplot/README.md

 ## Notes

 FORTRAN?
 Srsly?
-Actually, for plotting large numbers of points or simple, yet precise control of the graphics, the FORTRAN based PGPLOT backend is still a lot faster than most tools like `matplotlib` or `Giza`
+Actually, for plotting large numbers of points or simple, yet precise control of the graphics, the FORTRAN based PGPLOT backend is convenient and _fast_ (a _lot_ faster than `matplotlib`, and still noticeably faster than `Giza`).
+However, the upside of investing those compute cycles is that the (anti-aliased!) fonts and graphics produced by the [`cairo`](https://www.cairographics.org) library (the _actual_ graphics backend used by `Giza`) are of an amazing quality.

+If `ppgplot` is linked against the `Giza` library, it can produce output in `.png` and `.pdf`, also not something to be sneezed at.

-The `Giza` backend is an amazing job done, but it is [not 100% compatible with the original PGPLOT](https://danieljprice.github.io/giza/documentation/pgplot.html), so it is not guaranteed your plots will come out identical.
+All in all, the `Giza` backend is an amazing job done, but it is [not 100% compatible with the original PGPLOT](https://danieljprice.github.io/giza/documentation/pgplot.html), so it is not guaranteed your plots will come out identical.

-This fork owes a lot of thanks to the original author of `ppgplot`: https://github.com/npat-efault/ppgplot
+This fork of the Python-extension owes a lot of thanks to the original author of `ppgplot`: https://github.com/npat-efault/ppgplot